Connick v. Thompson: Background

 In 1984, John Thompson, a 22-year-old African American father of two, was charged along with another man for killing a prominent New Orleans businessman.
 After his picture was published in the newspaper because of the arrest, victims of an unsolved attempted armed robbery identified Thompson as the person involved.

 Handling both cases, the district attorney of the Parish of Orleans, Harry Connick Sr., chose to first bring to trial the armed robbery charge against Thompson in hopes that a conviction would help with the murder case.
 Based solely on the identification by the three victims, Thompson was found guilty of attempted armed robbery and sentenced to 50 years in prison.
 Then during the murder trial, Thompson was effectively precluded from testifying in his own defense because the prosecution would have impeached his testimony by referring to his armed robbery conviction.
 His codefendant was able to testify that he saw Thompson commit the murder without rebuttal testimony from Thompson.
 Thompson was convicted of the murder and sentenced to death.
-However, Connick suppressed a critical blood sample test.
+However, the trial attorneys in Connick's office suppressed a critical blood sample test.
 Elisa Abolafia, a private investigator, discovered that the blood splatter on the victim from the robbery did not match the blood type of Thompson.
 This meant that Thompson was wrongfully convicted of the robbery; a conviction that prohibited him from defending himself vigorously in the murder case.
 Connick also suppressed evidence in the murder trial, failing to disclose to Thompson's legal team the existence of an eyewitness description that matched one of the prosecution's witnesses, Kevin Freeman, and audio of witness Richard Perkins which implied Perkins had come forward for a cash reward and had used Freeman as his source.

-Thompson's murder case was vacated in 2002 and he was retried with his defense providing evidence that Freeman had committed the murder.
+In 2001, Thompson's sentence was commuted to life in prison.
+In 2002, his conviction was and he was retried with his defense providing evidence that Freeman had committed the murder.

 After nearly two decades of wrongfully being imprisoned, Thompson was found not guilty in the retrial.
 Thompson eventually sued Connick and several of his assistant district attorneys for suppression of evidence and won a verdict of $14 million.